Random Surfaces with Boundary: Abstract

 \section{Abstract}

 A surface with boundary is randomly generated by gluing polygons along some of their sides.
-We show in this note that its genus and number of boundary components asymptotically follow a bivariate normal distribution.
+We show that its genus and number of boundary components asymptotically follow a bivariate normal distribution.